Canada’s Feminist International Assistance Policy

 …focus its efforts on programs and projects that put gender at the heart of their efforts to improve health care.
 These include initiatives that help fight infectious diseases through equity-based approaches and a focus on diseases, such as HIV, that particularly affect women and girls, that empower community health care workers (most of whom are women) and that address the ongoing challenge of sexual and gender-based violence.

 …make it easier for women, girls and all young children to access nutritious foods and supplements.
 To reduce the prevalence of anemia among women and adolescent girls and improve birth outcomes, Canada will leverage its investments to increase the provision of micronutrient supplements, including iron and folic acid.
 Canada will use its participation in international working groups such as the Scaling Up Nutrition movement to advocate for the importance of more gender-responsive nutrition policies.

 Today, the world is home to more young people between the ages of 10 and 24 (1.8 billion) than at any other time in history.Footnote 37 Yet 250 million girls and boys are still unable to read, write or count, even after four years of schooling.Footnote 38

 The world’s poorest girls are the least able to use education as a means to break the cycle of poverty.
-They are less likely than boys to enrol in school and complete their education, owing to a variety of barriers to their participation, such as limited societal support for girls’ education, societal expectations that they should stay home to complete domestic chores, early marriage and motherhood, sexual and gender-based violence around schools, and inadequate infrastructure (for example, separate toilets and sanitary products).
+They are less likely than boys to enrol in school and complete their education, owing to a variety of barriers to their participation, such as limited societal support for girls’ education; societal expectations that they should stay home to complete domestic chores; child, early and forced marriage and early pregnancy and motherhood; sexual and gender-based violence around schools; and inadequate infrastructure (for example, separate toilets and access to sanitary products).

 Low levels of education among girls and boys are also associated with limited access to sexual and reproductive health information.
 This means that less-educated girls and boys are more vulnerable to sexually transmitted infections and other reproductive health issues.